gwax/www-gwax/posts/2006/02/crank-that-fencing-to-11.rst

 finishing) A Book of Five Rings by Miyamoto Musashi (the greatest swordsman to have ever lived) to see if I couldn't glean anything that might be applicable to fencing.
-It turns out there are some fantastic things to be gleaned from Musashi's knowledge of strategy (swordfighting and military combat).
+It turns out there are some fantastic things to be gleaned from Musashi's knowledge of strategy (sword fighting and military combat).
 I took to heart one bit about taking control of the situation and leading your opponent in combat and it proved fantastically useful in practicing today.
 Not only did it prove useful